CarlosPires33/Social-Network/README.md

 Context
-- Build a full stack social network web app from the scratch using NodeJS,ExpressJS MongoDB, React, Redux stack.
+- Build a full stack social network web app from the scratch using NodeJS,ExpressJS MongoDB, React, Redux.
 The app is a mix between some features from LinkedIn and Facebook, which enables users to register/login, create a profile (experience and academic background), add and remove likes, comments.

 Backend
 - Create an extensive backend API / RESTful webservices with NodeJS, ExpressJS & MongoDB (MongoDB Atlas); Use Stateless JWT authentication practices; Testing with Postman